Azure/azure-sdk-for-net/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/design/TimeSeriesTypes_API_Design.md

 /// <param name="timeSeriesTypeNames">List of names of the Time Series Types to return.</param>
 /// <param name="cancellationToken">The cancellation token.</param>
 /// <returns>
-/// List of error objects corresponding by position to the <paramref name="timeSeriesNames"/> array in the request.
+/// List of error objects corresponding by position to the request array in the request - null when the operation is successful.
-/// An error object will be set when operation is unsuccessful.
-/// null will be set when the operation is successful.
 /// </returns>
-public virtual async Task<Response<TimeSeriesTypeOperationResult[]>> DeleteTimeSeriesTypesbyNamesAsync(
+public virtual async Task<Response<TimeSeriesOperationError[]>> DeleteTimeSeriesTypesbyNamesAsync(
     IEnumerable<string> timeSeriesTypeNames,
     CancellationToken cancellationToken = default)
 ```